xuedee/install-vivado2015.2-at-ubuntu14.04/README.md

 sudo chown -R xd .Xilinx

 nearny there, use this manually setup the system environmental variables:
+(actually I dont need SDK, so I didn't ticked this opetion during installation, however, <b>if you do need this function, make sure ticked SDK box during installation</b>, otherwise it would be diffcult to install it afterwards.
+Xilinx official website said users can add extra function by [help/aditional function in vivado]) however I did try, and the [next] button on the bottom of the window is just hang there. may need to uninstall it and reinstall it to make the SDK install properly.

 /opt/Xilinx/Vivado/2015.2/settings64.sh
-/opt/Xilinx/SDK/2015.2/settings64.sh(actually after enter this line, i got an error said cannot find, I ignored it for now)
+/opt/Xilinx/SDK/2015.2/settings64.sh(actually after enter this line, i got an error said cannot find beacuse I didn't install SDK in my system, I ignored it for now)

 now its the last stage, copy two lines below to .bashrc file